justlark/gempost/README.md

 - See [examples/templates/](./examples/templates/) For examples of index page templates and post page templates.

+The examples of metadata and template files are split into "minimal" examples that will get you started, and "complete" examples that demonstrate more of the features of gempost.

 ## Templates

 The index page template has access to a `feed` variable which is a Feed object.